getsentry/sentry.engineering/data/blog/how-we-improved-performance-score-accuracy.md

         $$S_{total}=S_{lcp} \times 30 + S_{fid} \times 30 + S_{cls} \times 15 + S_{fcp} \times 15 + S_{ttfb} \times 10$$

-You can find out more about how these are calculate [in our documentation](https://docs.sentry.io/product/performance/web-vitals/#performance-score).
+You can find out more about how these are calculated [in our documentation](https://docs.sentry.io/product/performance/web-vitals/#performance-score).

 While the above approach gives some of the signal that we're looking for, there are some drawbacks that affect how accurately our Performance Scores reflect what users experience: